 Note that the exposed electrostatic potential surface provides the same information as the electrostatic potential map.
-Red areas in the map correspond to regions when the negative electrostatic potential surface is likely to protrude from the electron density while blue areas correspond to regions where the positive electrostatic potential surface is likely to stick out.
-There is broad similarity of this graphic to CFD representations discussed previously (see CFD's under the Model menu in Chapter 17).
+Note also the broad similarity of this graphic to CFD representations discussed previously (see CFD's under the Model menu in Chapter 18).
 Hydrogen-bond acceptors and/or positive ionizable sites are associated with protruding negative potential surfaces, whereas hydrogen-bond donors and/or negative ionizable sites are associated with protruding positive potential surfaces.

-The local ionization potential map paints the value of the local ionization potential onto an electron density surface.
+The local ionization potential map "paints" the value of the local ionization potential onto an electron density surface.
 By convention, colors toward red indicate low ionization potential, while colors toward blue indicate high ionization potential.
 Thus, the local ionization potential map for aniline shows that the ortho and para ring positions have a lower ionization potential than the meta positions, consistent with the known directing ability of an amino group in electrophilic aromatic substitution.

-The LUMO map paints the absolute value of the lowest-unoccupied molecular orbital (the LUMO) onto an electron density surface.
+The LUMO map "paints" the absolute value of the lowest-unoccupied molecular orbital (the LUMO) onto an electron density surface.
 By convention, colors near blue indicate high concentration of the LUMO, while colors near red indicate low concentration.
 Given that the LUMO designates space available for a pair of electrons, a LUMO map indicates where nucleophilic attack would likely occur.
 For example, a LUMO map for cyclohexenone shows concentration in two regions, one over the carbonyl carbon and the other over the β carbon, consistent with both carbonyl addition and Michael (conjugate) addition.
+Note, however, that the LUMO may not be the "important" unoccupied molecular orbital in so far as designating the site of nucleophilic addition.
+This may instead be an orbital of higher energy (LUMO+1, LUMO+2, ...).
+These surfaces are easily displayed and some exploration may be needed before settling on an appropriate representation of nucleophilic reactivity.

-The spin density map paints the value of the spin density onto an electron density surface.
+The spin density map "paints" the value of the spin density onto an electron density surface.
+It is applicable (and available) only to molecules with unpaired electrons.
+Otherwise the item will not appear in the menu.
 By convention, colors near blue indicate high concentration of spin density, while colors near red indicate low concentration.
 For example, a spin density map for the radical resulting from loss of hydrogen from 3,5-di-tert-butylhydroxytoluene (BHT) shows that the spin has delocalized from oxygen onto the ortho and para ring positions.